Crave is a cafe and wine bar serving all day pastries and hearty bistro fare in Shanghai. Photo by Rachel Gouk @ Nomfluence.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Foie Gras Jam Toast with Nuts (¥78) – Foie gras mousse with a touch of port studded with nuts and raisins, served on house-baked toast.
+Start with the Foie Gras Jam Toast with Nuts (¥78).
+Foie gras mousse with a touch of port is studded with nuts and raisins, served with house-baked toast.
 It’s tasty, but a petit portion.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Beef Tartare (¥88) – An excellent beef tartare with capers, finely diced shallots and a hint of Asian flavors, served atop a fried potato cake.
+Next, Beef Tartare (¥88).
+It’s an excellent rendition with capers, finely diced shallots and a hint of Asian flavors, served atop a fried potato cake.
 The spices are subtle, and it tastes closer to a traditional beef tartare to me, which I prefer.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Endive Salad (¥68) with slices of apple and pear, walnuts, crispy bacon, croutons, and grated parmesan.
+Follow up with an Endive Salad (¥68), a refreshing salad with slices of apple and pear, walnuts, crispy bacon, croutons, and grated parmesan.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Roasted Duck Puff Pastries (¥68/four) – Absolutely love these.
-Holly’s pastry craft and French cooking background shines through with these dainty bites.
+My favorite is the Roasted Duck Puff Pastries (¥68/four).
+Absolutely love these.
+Chef Holly’s pastry craft and French cooking background shines through with these dainty bites.
 The pastry is thin, crispy, and light, encasing a moreish roasted duck filling.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Pan-Fried Squid (¥98) with pea purée and plump shrimp croquettes.
-Excellent.
+For something a little more on the creative side, there’s the Pan-Fried Squid (¥98), served with pea purée and plump shrimp croquettes.
+This was also excellent.
 The squid is perfectly tender with a slight char and lightly glazed in sweet Thai chili sauce.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.